 How Canadian Blood Services is growing Canada's plasma supply: With financial support from federal, provincial and territorial governments, Canadian Blood Services is growing its capacity to collect more plasma.
-Since 2020, we have opened five dedicated plasma donor centres in Kelowna, B.C.; Lethbridge, Alta.; and, in Ontario, Brampton, Ottawa and Sudbury; with three more centres planned for spring 2023 in Abbotsford, B.C., and in St. Catharines and Vaughan, Ont.
-Pending confirmation of financial support, another three centres will follow to bring the total to 11 dedicated plasma donor centres in Canada in 2024.
-We are also improving pre-existing plasma collection programs at our blood donor centres.
-Together, these enhancements are expected to achieve approximately 25 per cent plasma sufficiency for immunoglobulins once the centres are fully operational.
+Since 2020, we have opened seven dedicated plasma donor centres in Abbotsford and Kelowna, B.C.; Lethbridge, Alta.; and, in Ontario, Brampton, Ottawa, Sudbury and Vaughan; with two more centres planned to open in 2023 in St. Catharines and Windsor, Ont.
+Pending confirmation of financial support, another two centres will follow to bring the total to 11 dedicated plasma donor centres in Canada in 2024.
+We are also improving preexisting plasma collection programs at our blood donor centres.
+Together, these enhancements are expected to achieve at least 25 per cent plasma sufficiency for immunoglobulins once the centres are fully operational.